ericdwhite/cassandra-mgmt/README.md

 Create a new setup of snapshots
 -------------------------------
-This script will create new snaps
+This script will create new snapshots.
+It expects to be run on the host running cassandra.
+It also expects that cassandra is running.

     $ ./backup.sh